-More examples of classified subjects can be found in Appendix~\ref{appendix:examples} for subjects classified as `Edge-On Disk', `Major Disturbance', `Clumps', and `Ring' (Figures \ref{fig:top20-edge-on} to \ref{fig:top20-ring}, respectively).
-See Section~\ref{sec:discussion} for the number counts of subjects for each question and response; more detailed investigations of the classified subjects, such as for identified `clumpy' galaxies, are left for future work.
+More examples of classified subjects can be found in Appendix~\ref{appendix:examples} for those classified as `Edge-On Disk', `Major Disturbance', `Clumps', and `Ring' (Figures \ref{fig:top20-edge-on} to \ref{fig:top20-ring}, respectively).
+See Section~\ref{sec:discussion} for the number counts of subjects for each question and response; more detailed investigations of the classified objects, such as for identified `clumpy' galaxies, are left for future work.